Nuno Bettencourt: Guitars

 Bettencourt had a long-standing association with Washburn Guitars with which he developed the N-series, including the signature Washburn N4.
 In 2025 Bettencourt parted ways with Washburn and began his own brand called Nuno Guitars.

 Legacy

 Prince once called Bettencourt one of the three greatest guitarists of all time.
 Bettencourt has received similar praise from other figures in the music industry such as Brian May, Steve Vai, Steve Lukather, Tom Morello, Mateus Asato, and Zakk Wylde.
+Glay guitarist Hisashi and Lovebites guitarist Midori have both cited Bettencourt as one of their biggest influences.

 In 2023, Rolling Stone ranked him as the 197th-greatest guitarist of all time.

-Bettencourt is well-known as a rock and metal virtuoso for his syncopated riffs, funk-inspired rhythms, dexterity, technical ability, and speed, which significantly shaped rock music from the 1990s onward.

 Personal life

 Bettencourt married Australian singer Suze DeMarchi in 1994.
 They have two children together, actress Bebe Bettencourt (born in 1996) and Lorenzo Aureolino Bettencourt (born in 2002).
 The couple divorced in 2013.